cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
+1. &nbsp; You can't seem to mix IQueryable<Song?> and List<Song>.
+How do you do this?
+See Code.
+1. &nbsp; Predicate Builder for search and filter.
 1. &nbsp;  var \_songs = \_context.Songs.Where(s => s.___\{TypeVariable\}___.Contains(_searchText)).ToList(); ???
 1. &nbsp; API Authentication and Validation
 1. &nbsp; ExecuteUpdate on linked Songs item in Playlists?
 See code.